-The European Voluntary Service [EVS] is part of the Erasmus+ programme (former Youth In Action)to which EYFA applies every year with its own projects, as well as with other partner organisations all over Europe and beyond.
-EVS is a great opportunity for young people between 18 and 30 to go to a foreign country for up to 12 months to work on different projects.
+The European Solidarity Corps [ESC] – previously known as the European Volunteer Service [EVS] – is part of the Erasmus+ programme (former Youth In Action) to which EYFA applies every year with its own projects, as well as with other partner organisations all over Europe and beyond.
+ESC is a great opportunity for young people between 18 and 30 to go to a foreign country for up to 12 months to work on different projects.

-The EVS projects EYFA coordinates provides volunteers the opportunity to volunteer within the EYFA network (with groups working on the following initiatives: environmental, cultural, independent media, car-free, green-life, social justice, political art and propaganda etc.)
+The ESC projects EYFA coordinates provide volunteers the opportunity to volunteer within the EYFA network (with groups working on diverse initiatives: environmental, cultural, independent media, car-free, green-life, social justice, political art and propaganda etc.)

-EVS is also a useful tool for organisations to find volunteers to work on their projects.
-Since 1997, EYFA has taken part in various EVS projects as sending, hosting and coordinating organisation and since 2004, EYFA has widened its scope to include partner organisations from Eastern Europe (Russia and Belarus) as well Latin America (Argentina).
+ESC is a useful tool for organisations to find volunteers to work on their projects.
+Since 1997, EYFA has taken part in various ESC projects as sending, hosting and coordinating organisation and since 2004, EYFA has widened its scope to include partner organisations from Eastern Europe (Russia and Belarus) as well as Latin America (Argentina).

-All our volunteer places are currently full.
-For further information about the European Voluntary Service and EYFA’s involvement please contact: evs AT eyfa DOT org
+All our volunteer placements are currently full.
+For further information about the European Solidarity Corps and EYFA’s involvement please contact: eyfa AT eyfa DOT org

-The EVS Project “Sutainable Future Youth taking action in you neighbourhood” facilitated the stay of two volunteers (Polish and Slovenian) from 1 January 2014 until 31 December 2015 in Berlin.
+The EVS Project “Sustainable Future Youth taking action in you neighbourhood” facilitated the stay of two volunteers (Polish and Slovenian) from 1 January 2015 until 31 December 2015 in Berlin.